yanndupis/OpenMined/README.md

 ### For OSX (High Sierra)

 Same steps as above.
 Download Unity from [here](https://store.unity.com/).
 I chose the personal version.
 This will provide you a .dmg installer, which will download and install the necessary components (~800mb).

+**If on OSX turn on Metal Support**

+- Within Unity editor select: `Edit -> Project Settings -> Player`
+    - In the Inspector, scroll down until you find `Metal Editor Support` under `Other Settings` and click the checkbox to turn it on. (skip this if not on Mac OSX)
+    - In the Inspector, expand `Resolution` and check the box for `Run in Background`

 ## General Troubleshooting